DigiTech Whammy: Features

-The DigiTech Whammy uses digital processing to raise or lower the pitch of an audio signal by up to two octaves.
-The pitch detection algorithm was licensed from IVL Technologies.
+The Whammy uses a pitch detection algorithm licensed from IVL Technologies to raise or lower the pitch of an audio signal by up to two octaves.
 The degree of shift is controlled by a treadle.
 Users can set pitch-shifting intervals, add harmony, or detune the signal for a chorus-like effect.

 The first model was introduced in 1989.
-Later models added more accurate polyphony, drop-tuning modes, a MIDI input for external control, and a "dive bomb" setting that emulates the sound of a whammy bar dropping the pitch.
+Later models added more accurate polyphony, drop-tuning modes, a MIDI input for external control, and a "dive bomb" setting that emulates the sound of a whammy bar.
 DigiTech also released the Bass Whammy, a model for bass guitars.

 Early models were monophonic, meaning they could only accurately track one note at a time.
 According to Sound on Sound, playing chords created a "strange and artificial" sound, with distinctive "wobbly" artifacts.
 MusicRadar described it as a "distinctive warble".
 Later models introduced more accurate pitch tracking for chords, with the option to switch to the "classic" sound.

-Guitar World described the Whammy as one of the most iconic guitar pedals.
-According to MusicRadar, "It's hard to overstate the effect of a mass-market digital pitch shifter becoming available for the first time."
+MusicRadar said the Whammy made a major impact as the first mass-market digital pitch shifter.
+Guitar World described it as one of the most iconic guitar pedals.